Are You Doing It Right? Adapting to Parenting Stages

 Confirm Their Emotions

-Recognizing your child’s emotions is important.
+Recognizing your child’s emotions is essential.
 Teaching them how these emotions are normal helps them manage their thought process.
 Tell them it’s okay to feel things.
 Afterward, follow through with coping strategies to help with their emotions.

 Balance Responsibility and Freedom